 Like bubbles rising in a pot of boiling water, sound waves move through a star’s interior because of temperature changes.
 They begin in the star’s convection zone, which is the upper 30 percent of a star’s volume if it is similar to the Sun.
 Hot gas moves upward to the star’s surface, where it cools off and falls back down — though far more violently and turbulently than in your kitchen.
 Convection, this movement of heat rising and falling, creates waves that bounce around in the star in different ways.

 A similar process happens on Earth: seismic waves, caused by convection, make plates on the planet’s surface move and bump up against one another, eventually leading to earthquakes.
 The Moon also has quakes, measured by instruments that NASA’s Apollo astronauts delivered.
-And NASA’s InSight lander, on its way to Mars, will be delving into the interior of Mars by measuring seismic waves there.
+And NASA’s InSight is delving into the interior of Mars by measuring seismic waves there.
 But unlike on these planetary bodies, stellar sound waves are generated continuously by turbulence in the near-surface layers of stars.

 Convection-driven waves cause the whole star to expand and contract, in effect ringing the star like a bell.
 So many waves propagate at once that the overall stellar surface jostles around like Jell-O, but so subtly that the motion would not be visible to the eye.
 In close-up images of our own Sun, we see the effects of waves as localized areas of brightening and dimming.
 These are distinct from the dark spots we know as sunspots on our Sun.
 Sunspots form in areas where the Sun’s magnetic field lines weaken the amount of energy brought to the surface, and represent temporarily cooler regions on the surface of the star.